mfornace/lilwil/README.md

 Run C++ unit tests from Python with the lilwil library

 positional arguments:
-                        test names (if not given, specifies all tests that can be run without any user-specified parameters)
+                        test names (if not given, specifies all tests)

 optional arguments:
   -h, --help            show this help message and exit